 Legislation Details Environmental Protection (Controlled Waste) Regulations 2004 Under the EP Act, a site must be listed as a 'controlled waste facility' in the Controlled Waste Tracking System (CWTS) for the purposes of accepting a controlled waste.
 The Premises is a listed controlled waste facility in the CTWS for accepting the following controlled wastes: Waste mineral oils unfit for their intended purpose (J100); Waste oil and water mixtures or emulsions, and hydrocarbon and water mixtures or emulsions (J120); and Used oil filters (J170).
-The Applicant has applied to include food and beverage processing wastes as an approved controlled waste for acceptance at the Premises Planning approvals Current planning approvals issued by the City of Canning are for storage facility to existing general industry site in 2010 and a wash down bay to waste recycling facility in 2018.
+The Applicant has applied to include food and beverage processing wastes as an approved controlled waste for acceptance at the Premises.

+Legislation Details Planning approvals Current planning approvals issued by the City of Canning are for storage facility to existing general industry site in 2010 and a wash down bay to waste recycling facility in 2018.
 Both these approvals do not have an expiry.
-The City was not aware the site was processing liquid waste, however advises this still falls within the current approved on-site land use.

-Monitoring data
+4. Monitoring data

-Noise monitoring
+4.1 Noise monitoring

-The Applicant commissioned a basic noise monitoring survey in order to demonstrate the noise levels at the Premises boundary.
+The Licence Holder previously commissioned a basic noise monitoring survey in order to demonstrate the noise levels at the Premises boundary.
 The monitoring was conducted in February 2018 between the hours of 8:30 AM and 9:30 AM, under normal operating conditions.
+The CDS upgrade will include changes to infrastructure and equipment, such as a plastic shredder to be removed from site and an existing plastic baler is to be upgraded with this Licence amendment application.
+It is noted that the proposed changes to equipment use may vary the noise outputs modelled in the previous noise surveys.